The New Times: Former Street Boy Now Giving Hope to Street Children

 But as it is said: Never should a man forget his roots.
 Ngabonziza agrees to that notion because while in the USA with a well paying job, he never forgot his home country or his past experience.

 “Before we moved to the United States with my girlfriend at the time, there used to be street kids who would come to our house begging for food and we would always give it to them.
 But when we left, we were worried about them and wondered how they were coping now that we were not around.
-That is how we came up with the idea of starting an organisation that can help such children,” he said.
+That is how we came up with the idea of starting an organization that can help such children,” he said.

-“We have started in Musanze and are working with another organisation called Grain De Seneve Association that has identified for us over 25 children to work with.
+“We have started in Musanze and are working with another organization called Grain De Seneve Association that has identified for us over 25 children to work with.
 We have just concluded a week-long training where we equipped these children with theatre skills; how theatre works and how they can tell their life stories through art and drama.”

 He adds that they will also be hosting community events where the children will have an opportunity to perform their plays from the theatre workshops giving them opportunity to bring community awareness to their struggles and advocate for their own interests.

 BHA’s target is to see that kids that have had a disturbed childhood can have a normal life.
-At the moment the organisation is sponsoring a few children in school – providing everything including school requirements.
+At the moment the organization is sponsoring a few children in school – providing everything including school requirements.

 August 17, 2014